Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 `discovery_agent.yml` and `traceability_agent.yml` contain the default minimum agent configuration.

 `private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the Amplify Platform (if you choose to let the installation generate them).

+## Install the agent on the Gateway machine(s)

+For installing the agent, just follow the instruction provided by the Axway Central CLI to your Gateway environment.

 ## Start the agents